containerbuildsystem/osbs-docs/docs/multiarch.rst

 Koji build
 ~~~~~~~~~~

-Koji build metadata with single-repo grouping method
-''''''''''''''''''''''''''''''''''''''''''''''''''''

-Koji builds created using the single-repo grouping method will have
-entries in the output list as follows:
+Koji builds will have entries in the output list as follows:

-- A further "docker-image" entry for each platform an image was built
+- One "docker-image" entry for each platform an image was built
   for, including:

   * an "arch" field